 Physicist Stephen Hawking has warned humanity that we probably only have about 1,000 years left on Earth, and the only thing that could save us from certain extinction is setting up colonies elsewhere in the Solar System.

-“[W]e must … continue to go into space for the future of humanity,” Hawking said in a lecture at the University of Cambridge this week.
+“[W]e must … continue to go into space for the future of humanity,” Hawking said in a lecture at the University of Cambridge back in 2016.
 “I don’t think we will survive another 1,000 years without escaping beyond our fragile planet.”

 The fate of humanity appears to have been weighing heavily on Hawking of late – he’s also recently cautioned that artificial intelligence (AI) will be “either the best or the worst, thing ever to happen to humanity”.